 Sure, it’s our nation’s birthplace, but the City of Brotherly Love is also buzzing with new energy.
 There’s a real estate boom happening in and around the city, including a $25 million upgrade at University Square and a $43 million new YMCA in Willow Grove.
 This thriving city and its surrounding suburbs are a hotbed for new development, growth, and active lifestyles.
-As a matter of fact, active adult home seekers have close to 100 retirement communities to consider if they're interested in Philadelphia area real estate.
+As a matter of fact, active adult home seekers have over 100 retirement communities to consider if they’re interested in Philadelphia area real estate.

 Philly is part of the Delaware Valley, which also includes parts of Delaware and New Jersey.
 You can find many of its desirable retirement communities in Bucks, Berks, Chester, Delaware, and Montgomery Counties.
 Some of the region’s best-known landmarks include the Please Touch Museum (your grandchildren will love it), the King of Prussia Mall, and Longwood Gardens.
 And once you get out of the metropolitan area the landscape opens up, with rolling hills, farmlands, forests, mountains, and unique small towns like New Hope and Kennett Square.

-We could also tell you about the Philadelphia area’s top medical organizations, golf courses, restaurants, and cultural attractions, but then we wouldn’t have room to spotlight four of our favorite 55+ communities in this area, all with homes for sale around $300k.
+We could also tell you about the Philadelphia area’s top medical organizations, golf courses, restaurants, and cultural attractions, but then we wouldn’t have room to spotlight our favorite 55+ communities in this area, all with homes for sale around $300k.

 Mid $200s – Mid $300s